Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-68-nadir.md

 *♫"Well the good old days may not return, and the rocks might melt and the sea may burn.
 I'm learning to fly…"♪*

 He was pretty good-sounding too, for a Human.
-But the song was...the same.
+But the song was... the same.
 All the way through.
 Same tune, same rhythm, over and over again.
 It was starting to make Ferd’s tail itch.

 "Too *simple,"* he grunted, and only knew he’d said it aloud when Jooyun stopped and glanced at him.